lindsaysperring/PlexManualScan/readme.md

 # PlexManualScan
 PlexManualScan is a command line tool that manually scans a specific movie or show folder instead of a whole library.
 This tool connects to Plex to retrieve your movie and show libraries to retrieve existing paths.

-This only works with existing items for now.
+## New Features
+- Scan folders within Plex Libary Paths
+- create google drive shortcuts with rclone and paths from sonarr

 ## Installation
 Using npm or yarn to install